aspose-slides/Aspose.Slides-API-References/content/java/english/com.aspose.slides/videoplayerhtmlcontroller/_index.md

 ```

 Returns an URL to an external object.
-This method always called if \#getObjectStoringLocation(int,byte[],String,String,String).getObjectStoringLocation(int,byte[],String,String,String) returned [LinkEmbedDecision.Link](../../com.aspose.slides/linkembeddecision\#Link) and may be called if \#getObjectStoringLocation(int,byte[],String,String,String).getObjectStoringLocation(int,byte[],String,String,String) returned [LinkEmbedDecision.Embed](../../com.aspose.slides/linkembeddecision\#Embed) but embedding is impossible.
+This method always called if [.getObjectStoringLocation(int,byte[],String,String,String)](../../null/\#getObjectStoringLocation-int-byte---String-String-String-) returned [LinkEmbedDecision.Link](../../com.aspose.slides/linkembeddecision\#Link) and may be called if [.getObjectStoringLocation(int,byte[],String,String,String)](../../null/\#getObjectStoringLocation-int-byte---String-String-String-) returned [LinkEmbedDecision.Embed](../../com.aspose.slides/linkembeddecision\#Embed) but embedding is impossible.
 Can be called multiple time for same object id.

 **Parameters:**
 | Parameter | Type | Description |